jppeng-123/Machine_Learning/analytic_xgboost_demand_forecasting/README.md

 Qualified demand is constructed using simplified home equity investment logic.

-The code simulates a demand value using:
+The code simulates a quantified demand value using:

 - Lead volume
 - Expected investment amount